Roberto Cueva del Río: Early career (1920s–1930s)

-1930s

-In 1930 Diego Rivera, then director of the Fine Arts School (Escuela Nacional de Bellas Artes) gave him a letter of recommendation for the governor of the Mexican State of Puebla Leonidas Andrew Almazán who in turn supported his proposal to travel to the United States.
-Howard S. Phillips, "Mexican Life Magazine" editor sent a note to Anita Brenner, in which he praised Cueva's work.

-In 1930 he painted new murals in Cuernavaca, Morelos, Mexico, with typical folkloric themes.
+In 1930, Diego Rivera, then director of the National School of Fine Arts (Escuela Nacional de Bellas Artes), gave Cueva del Río a letter of recommendation for the governor of the Mexican State of Puebla Leonidas Andrew Almazán, who in turn supported his proposal to travel to the United States.
+Howard S. Phillips, editor of Mexican Life Magazine, sent a note to Anita Brenner, in which he praised Cueva del Río's work.
+In the same year, he painted new murals in Cuernavaca, Morelos, Mexico, with typical folkloric themes.

-In 1931, in New York City he was invited to exhibit his work in Delphic Studios Gallery, owned by Alma Reed.
-His art got excellent comments from U.S. critics, and received attention from José Juan Tablada, who may have been instrumental in getting him the commission to paint the murals in the Mexican Embassy in Washington, D.C.
+Cueva del Río was invited to Delphic Studios Gallery, owned by Alma Reed, to exhibit his work in 1931, where his art received excellent comments from U.S. critics, along with attention from José Juan Tablada, who may have helped him earn the commission to paint the murals in the Mexican Embassy in Washington, D.C.

-In 1933 Cueva del Río began work on the Embassy frescos, with the themes: La Fiesta de las Flores y Frutas en Tehuantepec (Flowers and Fruits party in Tehuantepec), also called Fiesta Tehuana; Los Volcanes, Fraternidad Panamericana (The volcanoes and Pan-American fraternity).
-The fresco created great expectations in Mexico.
-"El Nacional" newspaper published a head note on June 19, 1934, about the visit of the artist back to Mexico.
-"Now is among us the great Mexican painter Roberto Cueva del Río" with a deeply exaltation, pointing that: "The fresco that he is creating in the embassy will be the biggest worldwide, due the walls around the central stair has a picture continuity and ideological solution from the floor to the ceiling.
-Cueva del Río makes next to José Clemente Orozco, Diego Rivera and David Alfaro Siqueiros, the quadrangle of the best paintbrush artists with real work outside of Mexico".
-In this mural we can see Carlos Fuentes in his youth.
+He began work in Palacio de Gobierno in Chilpancingo, capital of the state of Guerrero, Mexico, in 1933, along with work on the Embassy frescos.
+They had the theme La Fiesta de las Flores y Frutas en Tehuantepec (Flowers and Fruits Party in Tehuantepec), also called Fiesta Tehuana; Los Volcanes, Fraternidad Panamericana (The Volcanoes and Pan-American Fraternity).
+The fresco garnered much excitement in Mexico, with the El Nacional newspaper publishing an article on June 19, 1934, about the artist's return to Mexico.
+The article claimed that the fresco would become the biggest in the world due to the way it connected from the floor to the ceiling via the central stairs, and proceeded to praise him, comparing him to other painters including Rivera, as well as José Clemente Orozco and David Alfaro Siqueiros.
+In the mural, writer Carlos Fuentes is pictured in his youth.

-1933, he was working in Palacio de Gobierno in Chilpancingo, the capital of the state of Guerrero, Mexico.

-In 1938 he returned to Mexico where he worked for President General Lázaro Cárdenas del Río on several projects including a Mayan themes frieze for the dining room of his private home in Jiquilpan, another large mural called Historia y Paisaje de Michoacán for the dining room of his house in Pátzcuaro named Casa Eréndira (today occupied by the CREFAL).
+In 1938, Cueva del Río returned to Mexico, where he worked for President General Lázaro Cárdenas del Río on several projects, including a Mayan-themed frieze for the dining room of his private home in Jiquilpan, and a large mural called Historia y Paisaje de Michoacán for the dining room of his house in Pátzcuaro named Casa Eréndira (today occupied by the CREFAL).
 He also completed two small panels on the traditional dance of the fish and the market in a viewpoint called Cerro Colorado or Estribo Chico in Pátzcuaro.
-Additionally he did frescos in an elementary school on the island of Yunuén in Lake Pátzcuaro.
-He also decorated the auditorium of the Teatro Emperador Caltzontzin during this period and painted a fresco in the foyer on the second floor.
+Additionally, he worked on frescos in an elementary school on the island of Yunuén in Lake Pátzcuaro.
+He decorated the auditorium of the Teatro Emperador Caltzontzin during this period, and painted a fresco in the foyer on the second floor.

-1940s
+Mid career (1940s–1960s)

-In 1941 he did a series of eight oil paintings for a Gallery of Michoacan Heroes.
+In 1941, Cueva del Río did a series of eight oil paintings for the Gallery of Michoacán Heroes, one of which has since been lost.
 These were placed in the reception hall of the Governor's Palace (Palacio de Gobierno) Morelia City, Michoacán.
-One of these has been lost.

-Murales in the Embajada de México in Washington.
+Murals in the Embajada de México in Washington.